samuelg0rd0n/ha-ecovolter-integration/README.md

 # EcoVolter Home Assistant Integration

-A Home Assistant integration for EcoVolter II EV chargers that enables you to locally control basic charging functions such as turning charging on and off, setting target current, and monitoring whether your vehicle is plugged in or actively charging.
+A Home Assistant integration for [EcoVolter II EV chargers](https://www.ecovolter.com/) that enables you to locally control basic charging functions such as turning charging on and off, setting target current, and monitoring whether your vehicle is plugged in or actively charging.
+It uses their [API](https://asnplus.github.io/revc-charger-local-api-documentation/).

 I originally created this integration for my own use, but thought others might find it helpful as well.
 Enjoy! :-)

 ## Installation